catherinesyeh/cs262-chat/docs/CLIENT_SPEC.md

 - [client.py](../client/client.py): Main program to run chat client
 - [config.py](../client/config.py): Reads in details from config file to initialize client
-- [network.py](../client/network.py): Handles the client-side network communication for the chat application (implementing all required operations for the assignment on the client's side)
+- [network/](../client/network/): Folder containing classes for handling the client-side network communication for the chat application (implementing all required operations for the assignment on the client's side)
+  - [network.py](../client/network/network.py): Contains base class (`ChatClient`) with shared behavior + abstract methods for sending requests/handling responses from the server
+  - [network_wire.py](../client/network/network_wire.py): Subclass of `ChatClient` that handles network communication with a custom wire protocol
+  - [network_json.py](../client/network/network_json.py): Subclass of `ChatClient` that handles network communication with a JSON protocol
 - [ui.py](../client/ui.py): Handles the user interface for the chat application

 ## Connection handling